Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Formalism

 \section{Formalism}

-The MaxEnt principle postulates that the most suitable state $\rho^{\mathrm{ME}}$ compatible with the available data is the one with largest von Neumann entropy.
+The MaxEnt principle in the quantum scenario postulates that the most suitable state $\rho^{\mathrm{ME}}$ compatible with the available data is the one with largest von Neumann entropy.
 In the standard formulation of the quantum MaxEnt problem \cite{MaxEnt-Tomography}, the only information about the target state $\rho$ is given in terms of the expectation values $\{a_i\}$ of a set of observables.
-In fact, the maximization problem includes $r$ adjoint operators $A_i$ ($1\leq i \leq r$) which correspond to the $r$ observables to be measured and impose the constraints
+The maximization problem involves $r$ Hermitian operators $A_i$ ($1\leq i \leq r$) which correspond to the $r$ observables to be measured, and thus the constraints associated with such observables are